arnabs542/interviewpractice/strings/find-first-occurrence-of-substring.md

     return -1
 ```

-The Rabin-Karp algorithm relies on hashing to reduce
+The Rabin-Karp algorithm relies on hashing to reduce the amount of checks.
+If the current substring isn't hash-equivalent to the pattern, then we automatically move on without checking.

+The hashing provided above is simply  a base change.
+We take the ASCII value of the character at each position, and multiply it by 26 to the power for the position.
+For example, a string of `'abc'` would result in a hash of `ord('a') * 262 + ord('a') * 26 + ord('c')`.

 ##### Knuth-Morris-Pratt: